vigneshK0404/NOva_Fitter_CNF/README.md

 This may be especially important when systematic effects, degeneracies, and statistical fluctuations are present.

 The CNF is currently trained using generating parameters as truth labels.
-If the desired inference target is actually the fitter's best-fit point, the training labels may not correspond exactly to the downstream optimization target.
+If ,however, these truth labels do not correspond to the best fit points.
+It could explain the issue.

 One way to investigate this is to: